 This article won a journalism award from San Diego Press Club!
 Lisa Gipson received SECOND Place in the Multicultural category.
 See all of San Diego Family's awards HERE.

-Want help cultivating compassion and empathy in children?
-Read our article How to Raise Kids to Be Allies.
+Learn how to cultivate compassion and empathy in children in our article How to Raise Kids to Be Allies.